Ade Murkey: Iowa Wolves (2021)

 After going undrafted in the 2020 NBA draft, Murkey signed on December 3, 2020, an Exhibit 10 deal with the Minnesota Timberwolves and was waived on December 19, after one preseason appearance.
 On January 25, 2021, he signed as an affiliate player with the Iowa Wolves of the NBA G League, where he played 13 games and averaged 7.1 points, 2.3 rebounds and 0.9 assists in 21.7 minutes per game.

-Stockton Kings (2021)
+Stockton / Sacramento Kings (2021–2022)

 On October 13, 2021, Murkey signed with the Sacramento Kings, but was waived three days later.
 He subsequently joined the Stockton Kings on November 2.
 In 12 games, he averaged 11.8 points, 3.0 rebounds and 1.7 steals per game.

-Sacramento Kings (2021–2022)

 On December 22, 2021, Murkey signed a 10-day contract with the Sacramento Kings.
-He made his debut the same day against the Los Angeles Clippers.
+He made his debut the same day against the Los Angeles Clippers, accumulating no points, rebounds or assists in one minute of action.

-Stockton Kings (2022)

 On January 1, 2022, Murkey was reacquired and activated by the Stockton Kings after the 10-day contract expired.

 Murkey joined the Sacramento Kings for the 2022 NBA Summer League.
-On October 3, 2022, he re-signed with the Stockton Kings, however, he did not make the final roster.
+On October 24, 2022, he re-signed with the Stockton Kings, however, he did not make the final roster.

+Wisconsin Herd (2024–2025)

+On October 28, 2024, Murkey joined the Wisconsin Herd.

+Álftanes

+In September 2025, Murkey joined Álftanes.